A/N: A huge thanks to TrisanaChandler13 for being a fantastic beta!

 He had lied, and now he was going to make a fool out of himself.

 Harry slipped inside the Leaky Cauldron, taking a seat at the bar.
-"A shot of firewhiskey Tom," he said to the bartender.
+"A shot of firewhiskey, Tom," he said to the bartender.

 Harry had been in love with Malfoy for some time now.
-The blonde had haunted his dreams, never leaving him be.
+The blonde had haunted his dreams, always there, never leaving him be.
 But they lived in separate circles, and Harry seriously doubted that Malfoy would ever look his way.

 Draco was beautiful.
 One of the most beautiful people Harry had ever laid his eyes on.
-His blonde platinum hair was always so casually brushed to the side and he longed to run his fingers through it.
+His blond platinum hair was always so casually brushed to the side and Harry longed to run his fingers through it.
 His steel grey eyes seemed to pierce someone's soul.
 Draco always held himself up perfectly, never showing the world how he really felt.
 Despite his rocky past, the man was perfect.

 "Potter?" a voice said beside him.